regmtait/HullArtCircle/06-meetings.md

 ### Model fees

-Paid models are £1.50 per session, or £2.00 for a life model.
-(Volunteers are very welcome too.
-Please [get in touch](/contact/) if you'd like to sit for us).
+Paid models are £2.00.
+Volunteers are very welcome.

 ### Programme